roycruse/TronXY-X3A-MKS-Gen-1.4-BLTouch/README.md

 * Configuration.h & Configuration_adv.h files from Marlin 1.1.8 modified for use in my TronXY X3A.
 * Cura Settings including start and end gcode.

-Hardware modifications from stock TronXY X3A
+Hardware modifications from stock TronXY X3A :-
 1. Replaced Mainboard with MKS Gen 1.4
 2. Replaced Display with RepRapDiscount with rotary encoder and SD card slot
 3. Replaced Inductive autolevel sensor
-4. Replaced HotEnd with E3D Clone (J Head) with BLTouchand DIY baracket for BLTouch and Part Cooling Fan
+4. Replaced HotEnd with E3D Clone (J Head) with BLTouchand DIY baracket for BLTouch and 40mm Part Cooling Fan

+ToDo :-
+* Move frame uprights back by 15mm
+* adjust limits in firmware to reflect moved uprights